defencedog/orangepi3b_v2.1/SAMBA_NAS_Videos.md

 >
 > exit 0

-Again reboot & see the results of `sudo systemctl status rc-local.servic`.
+Again reboot & see the results of `sudo systemctl status rc-local.service`.
 There should be no error now. `sleep 20` is added to delay 20 seconds for WIFI startup